 Your first attempt at a new venture is eternally a mammoth challenge.
 As a commercial writer looking for the first freelancing job, the wait could be excruciatingly long.
 Because most popular freelancing platforms are heavily crowded and the competition is growing fierce.

 Just a few years back, a $100 writing project would get 10-13 bids.
 At present, the number has surprisingly advanced up to 30-35 bids per gig.
 Too many folks around the globe seem to have suddenly discovered their enthusiasm for commercial writing.
 Evidently, we have too many writing talents in joining the community.
 Hence, the ‘Projects Vs. Writers’ ratio has been severely disrupted.

 You Aren’t Extraordinarily Smart or Intelligent?

 As a starter with no credible freelancing profile or job history, grabbing your first project is a shot in the dark.
 Especially when the horizon is brimming with newbies, each willing to work at amazingly competitive rates.
 To worsen things, you aren’t extraordinarily smart, intelligent or innovative either.

 Believe me, none of us exceptionally talented.
-The real smart folks are either launching Mars probe missions or designing weapons of mass destruction.
+The really smart folks are either launching Mars probe missions or designing weapons of mass destruction.
 We are just a bunch of moderately intelligent folks using the Internet to write stuff.

 Since you have Already Ventured into This….

 Since you have already decided to venture into commercial writing, you need to flex that marginal tinges of intelligence and devise a starting strategy.

 - Find projects that involve relatively complex subjects – Ethereum cryptocurrency reviews, Federal policies for medical marijuana farming, etc. Yes, your researching abilities would be challenged and the efforts involved would be substantially higher.
 But the “mass” competition is relatively lesser at these projects.